 Constant issues, what do you mean by that?
 I will give you a few examples.
 Once, when my Son was about four, I wrote my Mother a letter, begging her for more involvement in my Son’s life.
 I told her how I was struggling with sleep issues, anxiety and exhaustion.
 Her response?
 Basically, to tell me that maybe I shouldn’t be a Mother.
 Maybe I should give my Son back to his Father, or up for adoption.
 I was told “I raised mine, you raise yours”.
 It was inferred that if I wanted help, I should “pay” for it.
 Another time, both my Son and I had the flu.
 My Son had been hospitalized.
 I was so weak I couldn’t carry him up the stairs.
 I had no help.
 My Mother refused to come into our house.
 She left us alone, the only gesture of goodwill to leave a bottle of ginger ale and a prescription from the doctor in a bag outside my front door.
 And my favorite, when she verbally traumatized my Son in the most cruel and abusive manner, before calling the police to have me arrested and have him taken away from me.
 My crime?
 Telling my Mother that she had to watch him that evening, because a very ill friend of mine had just received bad health news after his visit to the Mayo Clinic and needed someone to talk to.
 I know that if my Sister-in-law had asked my Mother for assistance under this exact circumstance, she would have gotten the following answer: “Why sure, dear!
 I’d be glad to watch your four perfect little angels.
 I can watch them for a week if you’d like to book some spa time, or go shopping with your girlfriends!”.
 But me?
 I get the police called on me.
 And my poor Son got to listen to my Mother call every single person on her contact list and listen to her badmouth, gossip and complain about me.
 No Grandmother should do that to her Grandchild.
 And no Mother should do that to her Daughter.

-Not only have I severely lacked familial support as I have been raising my child, alone (except for my brief abusive marriage)– but my family actually used my requests for help against me.
+Not only have I severely lacked familial support, but my family actually used my requests for help against me.
 They made fun of me, belittled me, and tried to make me feel like I was a bad Mother, a bad Daughter, a bad, weak, pathetic person.
 Mind you, I didn’t ask for help very often.
 Because it never went well.
 My Mother frequently used any event of assistance against me in future “battles”.
 She’s a score-keeper.
 Always storing events away in her ammo closet, ready to launch them when needed.
 She only saw what she wanted to see.
 And in my situation, what she believed was that I did not need any help.
 Why?
 Because I had a successful business, a nice car, a nice house, and nice clothes.
 She saw these things as complete indicators of me being alright.
 (The true irony of it all is that I only forced myself to accumulate all of those things because I thought she might be proud of me, or like me more.
 I didn’t want to be an embarrassment to her.
 I wanted her to accept me) This made little sense to me, seeing that my Brother and his Wife lived in a 1.5 million dollar house with a remote control toilet seat, but everything with my Mother was conditional.
 My Sister-in-Law is a “fragile” person.
 The squeaky wheel gets the grease, and she was the squeaky wheel.
 Apparently, she knew exactly how to manipulate my Mother into giving her the help she needed.
 (Even though she had a long list of friends with children, “mommy and me groups” she attended, and an expansive social support network).
 She couldn’t have been more opposite than me, in every way.
 She even had parents who would come to visit, and cook for her- filling her freezer with delicious, gourmet meals that she only needed to heat up.
 It was a constant source of strife for me, watching my Mother fawn over her.
 Knowing that she was the daughter that my Mother never had.
 I was an embarrassment.

 Which is such a shame, because I have the most amazing, sensitive, wise and beautiful Son.
 My Mother is completely missing out on watching him grow.
 She claims that I have “taken him away” from her life, but that couldn’t be more untrue.
 She has not only been incredibly avoidant of being involved in his life, but she was also extremely abusive and threatening to him.
 How could I possibly let her see him after what she did?
 My Son and I are a “package deal”.
 I wrote the following to my Mother, after one of the many arguments that resulted from my vying for her to be involved in his life: